tainacan/tainacan-wiki/es-mx/settings-page.md

 # Settings Page

+> [!NOTE]
-?> _TODO_ Esta página está en Inglés.
+> Esta página está en Inglés.
 Si puedes, ¡ayúdanos a traducirla al Español!

 The Plugin Settings Page was introduced in version `1.0.0` to offer users powerful configurations over the plugin's default behavior.
 If you are an Administrator or have the `manage_options` capability, you can access it via "Tainacan Admin" -> "Other" -> "Settings".
 Some of these options were already available previously via PHP constants that had to be defined in servers file such as `wp-config.php`.
 In this document will cover each of the available options by section.

 ![Screenshot of the plugin settings page](./../_assets/images/settings-page-1.png ':class=alignwide')

+> [!NOTE]
-?> Estas son opciones que afectan a todo el plugin y a todos los usuarios.
+> Estas son opciones que afectan a todo el plugin y a todos los usuarios.
 También puede que estés buscando [configuración de apariencia del administrador por rol de usuario](es-mx/admin-appearance.md), [configuración a nivel de colección](es-mx/collections.md) o incluso [configuración específica del tema](es-mx/theme.md) que tu tema puede ofrecer.

 ## 1. Search and Performance